arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 As we can see, it's reporting both the failures, making it easier to fix the error.

 {{% callout note %}}
 A test should have only one reason to fail.
 We should not try to reduce the number of tests by verifying several conditions in a single test.
-However, in some cases we might want to have more than one assertion in a test when the assertions are closely and semantically related.
+However, in some cases, we might want to have more than one assertion in a test when the assertions are closely and semantically related.
 {{% /callout %}}

 ## Advanced Matching

 While the JUnit 5 assertions are sufficient for many testing scenarios, sometimes we need more powerful options.
-For example, maybe we want to make sure a list has certain size.
-Or maybe we need to know if the list contains an item with specific field value.
-Or maybe we would like to verify that a list has exact items in order.
-We could write some logic ourselves, but it would be better if the assertion library would do this for us.
+For example, maybe we want to make sure a list has a certain size.
+Or maybe we need to know if the list contains an item with a specific field value.
+Or maybe we would like to verify that a list is sorted and has exact items in it We could write some logic ourselves, but it would be better if the assertion library would do this for us.

-This is where JUnit 5 assertions fall short.
-Therefore, the JUnit 5 documentation recommends to use third-party assertion libraries in such cases.
-The most popular ones are Hamcrest, AssertJ and Truth.
+Here JUnit 5 assertions fall short.
+Therefore, the JUnit 5 documentation recommends using third-party assertion libraries in such cases.
+The most popular ones are Hamcrest, AssertJ, and Truth.

 We are not going to all details about these libraries in this tutorial.
 However, let's take a quick look at how some assertions might look like with each of them.

 ### Hamcrest

 Hamcrest is the oldest one of the bunch.
-We would like to make sure a list has just one item.
+In the following example, we want to make sure a list has just one item.
 We could write this with JUnit 5 assertions:

 ```java
     @Test